microsoft/azure-iot-developer-kit/docs/_docs/apis/16-Thread.md

 > #### Return value
 >
-> thread ID for reference by other functions or NULL in case of error.
+> Thread ID for reference by other functions or NULL in case of error.

 ### attach_idle_hook